 I think the distinction we sometimes miss is that God welcomes everyone into his family, entirely by grace and on the basis of the blood of his Son, Jesus, without respect to any qualification in us.
 We’re all welcome—every last broken one of us.

-But when it comes to leadership, God bestows influence and authority on those who have proven to be faithful stewards of smaller responsibilities.
+But when it comes to leadership, God will call leaders, and bestow influence and authority on those who have proven to be faithful stewards of smaller responsibilities.

 In other words, leaders must be prepared.